 - If Term 1 for you is on the wards at Westmead, then you'll buddy up with the JMO assigned to your position in the last week of term 5.
 Remember that for most terms, the JMO starts at 8am or earlier.
 In Cardiology it is 7:30am and in Surgery it is 7am, or earlier.
 During buddy week, we don't want you staying at the hospital for more than 8 hours per day, but we do want you to start at the same time as your buddy as this is the most productive time of the day.

-- If Term 1 for you is relief, you will be allocated to at least two, and possibly more, after-hours wards shifts in the evening or weekend (or possibly on Australia Day).
-Some of you may be allocated to nights.
+- If Term 1 for you is Relief, you will be allocated to at least two, and possibly more, after-hours wards shifts in the evening or weekend (or possibly on Australia Day).
+Some of you may be allocated to nights (on a volunteer a basis).
 You will be asked in advance about your availability, so you should be thinking about this now.

-- If Term 1 for you is on secondment, you will commence at your secondment hospital at 8am on Tuesday 28th Jan.
+- If Term 1 for you is on secondment, you will commence at your secondment hospital at 8am on Monday 25th Jan.
+If you are starting at Coffs Harbour, you will be provided with (basic) accomodation which you will have access to from Sunday 24th onwards.
+Coffs will send you more details about this closer to the event

-Your first term starts for real in the first week after buddy week (i.e. from 2nd Feb).
+Your first term starts for real in the first week after buddy week (i.e. from 1st Feb).
 Your after-hours roster for the whole term will be rostered by, and sent out to you by RSU - usually by mid-January.
 If you were not exposed to an after-hours shift during buddy week, then your very first after-hours shift there-after will always be as a supernumerary, with an after-hours buddy.
+If you have not been rostered to a buddy shift prior to your first actual after hours shift - please notify RSU.

-You will want to think about your transport options during orientation week.
+You will need to think about your transport options during orientation week.
 Parking is not cheap and train/bus access is very good.

 Parking costs $23.60/week and if you want to use the on-site parking, you need to complete a form authorising deductions from your pay.
-If you are going to Coffs Harbour for Term 1, there may be a good argument for public transport in Week 1 of orientation, otherwise you will need to organise payment for just one week on the first day of orientation.
+If you are going to Coffs Harbour for Term 1, there may be a good argument for public transport in Week 1 of orientation, otherwise you will need to organise payment for just one week on the first day of orientation, and this is fiddly

 If you intend to pay for parking in term 1, you should notify Lauren McGroder at firstname.lastname@example.org, and this will be communicated to Secure Parking (the private company that runs our parking service), who will ensure this is linked to your security badge.